 The vast majority of our courses are offered online; however, there are some where on site is required.
 For example, our didactic nurse practitioner courses are offered on-site only.
 Classes are scheduled so that students are on campus only once a week.
 Please remember, there may be other times when on site is required such as orientation or as enrichment days.
 These dates will be available to students well ahead of time so that arrangements can be made.
 Clinical practicums are arranged by the College of Nursing with consideration of where students live.
 Every effort is made to minimize long distances; however, the goal is to provide students with the best possible clinical experiences and this may require travel on the part of the student.

 Some programs have specific requirements (see below) for years of experience.
-For other programs, while it is helpful to have some experience it is not absolutely necessary and we would encourage potential students to apply when the time seems right for them to be successful.
+For other programs, while it is helpful to have some experience it is not necessary, and we would encourage potential students to apply when the time seems right for them to be successful.
 New graduates can gain experience before they begin classes and during the first year of graduate work.

-Adult/Gero Nurse Practitioner-Acute Care: Yes, the program requires satisfactory completion of 2 years of full time experience as a registered nurse providing direct care to adults and older adults admitted to an inpatient unit (e.g., inpatient surgical or medical unit, telemetry, progressive care, stepdown unit, intermediate care, intensive or critical care unit).
+Adult/Gero Nurse Practitioner-Acute Care: Yes, the program requires satisfactory completion of two years of full-time experience as a registered nurse providing direct care to adults and older adults admitted to an inpatient unit (e.g., inpatient surgical or medical unit, telemetry, progressive care, stepdown unit, intermediate care, intensive or critical care unit).
 Critical care is not required but is a plus.
 Inpatient care does NOT include emergency department, PACU (recovery room) is also poor preparation, cath lab, interventional radiology, endoscopy, etc. are essentially ambulatory care, and Operating Room (OR) is also not acceptable.

 Nurse Anesthesia: See Nurse Anesthesia FAQs for work experience related to the Nurse Anesthetist Program.